mike-sierra/deotp/prog/variables_py.md

 ---

+## Variable Names (cont'd)

+The #1 most important thing to remember when naming variables?

+> Don't name them `foo` and `bar`.

+Use names that describe what they actually mean within your application.

+But you can get away with it for now.

+---

 ## Declarations

 Other languages may require or allow you to initially _declare_ the name of variables.
 Python doesn't do that.
 The act of assigning declares the variable.

-This may lead to bugs:
+This may lead to bugs...

     >>> foo = 1

-...then a typoe later in the code...
+...when paired with a typoe later in the code...

     >>> fool = 2

+^declaration

 ---